 Good luck and clear skies…..

-Don’t forget to get your tickets for the Night Sky Show at a theatre near you when you have watched the ISS fly over.
+Don’t forget to get your tickets for the Night Sky Show at a venue near you when before or when you have watched the ISS fly over.

 |Date||Brightness||Rises 10° over the horizon (start time)||Approaches From (start direction)||Highest Point This Pass||Sets/ Goes into Earths Shadow (direction)||Goes into Earths Shadow||Approximate ISS Pass Details|